laurentpayot/minidenticons/README.md

 ### Using the `identicon` function

-Alternatively, instead of `identiconImg`, you can also import the [`identicon`](#usage) function described in the NodeJS section below and use it to generate SVG strings in your browser.
+Alternatively, instead of `identiconSvg`, you can also import the [`identicon`](#usage) function described in the NodeJS section below and use it to generate SVG strings in your browser.

 ## On NodeJS